- Eat Where Elvis Ate! The Dogs Are Extraordinary! - April 5, 2020

 You see…. in 1933, after a month long run on the country’s banks, Franklin Delano Roosevelt declared a bank holiday and shut down nearly every bank in the country.
 Quincy State Bank, under the tutelage of Mr. Pat, refused to close, defying the president.
 Legend has it that Roosevelt sent federal agents to arrest Mr. Pat for keeping his bank open during the “bank holiday.”

-To sum up Mr. Mark Welch Monroe’s life, all you have to do is read the words etched on his tombstone, ——- “The influence of his personality was so great and his advice so widely sought, that he seemed an institution in the community, hardly subject to removal by death.”
+To sum up Mr. Mark Welch Munroe’s life, all you have to do is read the words etched on his tombstone, ——- “The influence of his personality was so great and his advice so widely sought, that he seemed an institution in the community, hardly subject to removal by death.”

 Other notes of interest: